ecaas-fund/trulioo-react/STYLING.md

 <EmbedID whiteListedTruliooFields={whiteListedTruliooFields}/>
 ```

-Labels contain a certain ID, which can be in [TRULIOO_FIELDS.md file]((https://github.com/Trulioo/trulioo-react/blob/master/TRULIOO_FIELDS)).
+Labels contain a certain ID, which can be found in [TRULIOO_FIELDS.md file](https://github.com/Trulioo/trulioo-react/blob/master/TRULIOO_FIELDS).
 The label-ID can also be retrieved by inspecting the id of the element in the DOM, right after `EmbedID` is rendered.